 What are hot flushes?

-Hot flushes are often described as an intense feeling of warmth that ‘spreads through’ the body and face, even in times others may not feel warm.
+Hot flushes are often described as an intense feeling of warmth that ‘spreads through’ the body and face, even in times and places others may not describe as warm.
 Often, they can be associated with excess sweating and palpitations.

 They can affect you in many ways.
 Some women get occasional hot flushes that do not impact on their quality of life too much.
-However, others may experience many more flushes or find them uncomfortable and embarrassing, resulting in disruption to their normal routine, work, and sleep.
+However, others may experience frequent flushes or find them more uncomfortable and embarrassing, resulting in disruption to their normal routine, work, and sleep.

 Why do hot flushes happen?

 Hot flushes are thought to be caused by the change in hormones (mainly low levels of oestrogen) that affect your body temperature control.
 They can occur early in the lead up to menopause – what’s called perimenopause, the time when you are still having periods – and after the menopause for many years.

 Are they anything to worry about?

 Hot flushes are usually harmless.
 However, if you are experiencing other symptoms such as weight loss, diarrhoea, muscle weakness, or feel generally unwell then you should talk to your GP to make sure menopause is the cause of these symptoms

 How you manage your hot flushes depends on how badly they are affecting you.
 Some women find them ‘mild’ and cope without any treatment – but if you are finding them challenging, there’s a lot you can do.

 There are many lifestyle factors that trigger hot flushes and by modifying these, you can really help ease your symptoms.